Sneha-a10/colour_palette_generator/README.md

 The app will run on http://127.0.0.1:5000 by default.

-## Usage
+## 📌 Usage

-* Open the application in a web browser.
+1. Open the application in your browser at **http://127.0.0.1:5000**
-* Drag and drop an image (PNG, JPG, or JPEG) or video (MP4, MOV, AVI or MKV) into the upload area or click to browse.
+2. Drag and drop an **image** (PNG/JPG/JPEG) or **video** (MP4/MOV/AVI/MKV) into the upload area
-* Once an image is selected, the "Generate Palette" button becomes activated.
-* Click "Generate Palette" to process the file and display the dominant colors.
+   — or click the box to browse files from your system.
+3. The application will:
+   - Classify the scene using CLIP
+   - For videos: intelligently select key frames using histogram difference
+   - Convert the image/video frames into LAB color space
+   - Cluster colors using KMeans
+   - Apply scene-aware palette refinement rules
+4. The final dominant color palette will appear as **colored swatches**.
-* Click on any color circle to copy its hex code to the clipboard.
+5. Click any swatch to **copy its HEX code** to your clipboard.
+6. The detected **scene labels** will also be displayed alongside the palette.